 We operate a staffing ratio of 1 adult to 4 Nursery and 1 adult to 5 Reception children.
 This can be increased depending on the nature of the activity.
-The adult ratios for visits of children of all other ages are dependent on the age and activity taking place.
-There is always one teacher designated to be in charge of the visit and they always take a school mobile phone with them.
+The adult ratios for visits of children of all other ages are dependent on the age and activity taking place, but would normally be Years 1 & 2: 1 adult to every 8 pupils Years 3-6: 1 adult to every 10 pupils.
+There is always one teacher designated to be in charge of the visit and they will be contactable using either their own or the school's mobile.
 A qualified paediatric first-aider is always present for children in the Early Years and a first-aider available for all other year groups.